Table of Contents

 Section 7: Advisory Board of TXPC

 An Advisory Board shall be appointed by a majority vote of the Executive Committee of TXPC as per Article IV.
+Members of the Advisory Board shall serve from the date of their appointment until the next Executive Committee takes office as determined in Article V Sec.
+1. There are no term limits for serving on the Advisory Board.

 ARTICLE III: MEETINGS

-Section 1: General Meetings
+Section 2: General Meetings

-Section 2: Special Meetings
+Section 3: Special Meetings

-Special meetings may be called by the President or by one-third of the Executive Committee with e-mail notice at least seventy-two (72) hours in advance.
+Special meetings may be called by the Chair or by one-third of the Executive Committee with e-mail notice at least seventy-two (72) hours in advance.
 The purpose of the meeting shall be stated in the call.
 No business not stated in the call shall be transacted.
 Notice shall be sent to each member at least ten days prior to such meeting.

-Section 3: Executive Committee Meetings
+Section 4: Executive Committee Meetings

-Section 4: Quorums
+Section 5: Quorums

 A majority of the Officers present at any meeting of the Executive Committee shall constitute a quorum.

-Section 5: Rules of Procedure
+Section 6: Rules of Procedure

 Section 6: Referendum Votes